Houston DWI Lawyer

-Recognized as leading DWI lawyers, we practice all over Texas.
+Recognized DWI lawyers, we practice all over Texas.
 We’ve taught judges, other attorneys, and police officers across the country about Texas DUI law and the rights of those arrested.
 Use our experience to defend your case.
 Do not leave your reputation in the hands of a less experienced Houston DWI attorney.

 Our founder, Gary Trichter, is a DWI Specialist by the National College for DUI Defense and has been aggressively defending Texas clients who need to preserve their valuable reputations since 1980.
 He co-authored the textbook, Texas Drunk Driving Law, and has authored or co-authored more than 46 legal and aviation articles.

 His partner, Leslie LeGrand, is is board-certified in Criminal Law by the Texas Board of Legal Specialization and recognized as a leading Houston DWI attorney.
 Together, they have spoken at more than 300 seminars on criminal defense and driving while intoxicated, and they have taught lawyers, judges, and prosecutors about various aspects of the law.

 DWI Defense All Over Texas

 Trichter & LeGrand defends clients all over Texas from our offices in Houston and Bandera.
 We practice in all counties including Harris County, Montgomery County, Fort Bend County and Webster County.
 You’ll find us in courtrooms defending clients from Houston, Conroe, Katy, Clear Lake, Galveston, Sugar Land and the Woodlands.
 We also serve the Hill Country area including Bandera, Kerrville, Fredricksberg, San Antonio and Austin.

 Your punishment and fines for a first conviction depends upon a few factors that can escalate your punishment and fines.
 Depending upon your blood or breath alcohol level (BAC), you could be charged with a class A or B misdemeanor.

 If your BAC less than .15, you’ll be charged with a class B misdemeanor and face: